xiix0/scam/README.md

-You will be aided greatly by a person whom you thought to be unimportant.
+You will receive a legacy which will place you above want.